Job Openings >> Deputy Sheriff

 • Ability to think and act quickly, calmly, and appropriately in emergency situations.

-• Excellent problem solving and prioritization skills.
+• Excellent problem-solving and prioritization skills.

-• Ability to use a 2-way radio.
+• Ability to use a 2-way radio effectively.

 • Ability to read, interpret, and follow procedural and policy manuals.